WickedElectronics/Secure-Software-Engineering/README.md

 ## Pentesting Report

-1. Authenticated Cross-Site Scripting (XSS) via Media File Metadata CVE-2017-6814
+1. (Required) Authenticated Cross-Site Scripting (XSS) via Media File Metadata CVE-2017-6814
 - Summary: This vulnerability allows for XSS due to the improper handling of metadata of MP3 files when added to a playlist and attached to a post by an administrator.

     - Vulnerability types: Cross Site Scripting (XSS)